nathanawmk/blockchain-gateway/odap/draft-hargreaves-odap-02.md

 - client_transfer_number OPTIONAL.
 This is the transfer identification number chosen by the client.
 This number is meaningful only the client.

 - client_signature REQUIRED.
-The gateway's signature (G1 as client)
+The digital signature of the client (gateway G1 as client).

 #### 7.2.
 Transfer Commence Acknowledge Message (Response)

+The purpose of this message is for the server to indicate agreement of the server to proceed with the asset transfer.

 This message is sent from the server (recipient gateway) to client (sender gateway) in response to a Transfer Commence Request from the client.